BrianAtkinson93/COMP_361-Assignment_3/README.md

   <br><br>
 - Build a heuristic function
   - X= minimum distance between the city halls
-  - Y= a random number between 5 to 10
+  - Y= a random number between 5 and 10
   - H(c1,c2)=round_down (X-Y) # heuristic value between city 1 and 2
 <br><br>
 - Subtracting the random number (Y) from X in the heuristic function makes sure the heuristic value is admissible but doesn’t guarantee that it is consistent.
 Write a function that makes sure the heuristic values are consistent as well.
 This means, for some nodes the Y value should be changed to make their heuristic consistent.

 ### Part 2:

 - Write a program that uses a graph-based path planning algorithm (i.e., A*) to guide the driverless car for traveling between two city halls.